About the Bill

 The Scottish Government responded to the Committee's report.
 That response is below:

-The report refers to the Bill at introduction in the House of Commons.
-The Committee expects that the Bill will be subject to amendments and accordingly would expect to produce future reports on legislative consent in relation to the Bill.
+The report above refers to the Bill at introduction in the House of Commons.
+The expectation was that the Committee would produce future reports on legislative consent in relation to the Bill and following the lodging of a Supplementary Legislative Consent Memorandum the Committee's remit was once again engaged.
+The Committee's report on the supplementary LCM can be read here.

 The Finance and Constitution Committee is leading on policy consideration of the Bill.
 Details of their work on the Bill can be found here.